liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/10-configuring-search.markdown

 hardware or a VM to spare, you can separate your search infrastructure from
 @product@ and reap some performance gains by putting search on a separate box.
-If you're more budget-conscious, you can still increase performance by running Elastic in a separate, individually tunable JVM on the same box.
+If you're more budget-conscious, you can still increase performance by running Elasticsearch in a separate, individually tunable JVM on the same box.

 Installing Elasticsearch for @product@ is pretty easy and takes only six steps: